University of Hawaiʻi Installment Payment Plan

-Registered students who cannot pay in full by the note: no Spring early registration payment/disenrollment deadline for UH Hilo payment receipt deadline have the option to enroll in the 4-month payment plan to prevent disenrollment of their Spring 2018 classes.
-If you have been awarded financial aid for the current term (login to MyUH Services to see if you have an award for the Spring 2018 semester), you do not need to sign up for the payment plan by December 8.
+STUDENTS MUST PAY IN FULL OR ENROLL IN AN INSTALLMENT PAYMENT PLAN BY AUGUST 10, 2018.
+Students who cannot pay in full by AUGUST 10, 2018 have the option to enroll an installment payment plan to prevent cancellation of their Fall 2018 registration.
+If you have been awarded financial aid for the current term (login to MyUH Services to see if you have an award for the Fall 2018 semester), you do not need to sign up for a payment plan by August 10.
 If you have met the terms of your awarded financial aid, your aid will automatically be applied as payment toward eligible charges.
-If a balance remains on your account after financial aid begins to disburse funds on January 1, 2018, you may sign up for the 3-month payment plan by January 17, 2018.
+If a balance due remains on your account after financial aid begins to disburse funds on August 10, 2018, you may sign up for an installment payment plan by August 29, 2018.

-Students must be registered for the current semester to sign up for a payment plan.
-Students will not be able to sign up for a payment plan if there is a past due balance on their student account from a previous term, or if there is a financial obligation hold on their account.
-Past due balances must be paid and financial obligations holds must be cleared prior to enrolling in a payment plan.
+Students must be registered for the Fall 2018 semester to sign up for a payment plan.
+Students may not be able to sign up for a payment plan if there is a past due balance on their student account from a previous Fall or Spring term, or if there is a financial obligation hold on their account.
+Past due balances must be paid and financial obligation holds must be cleared prior to enrolling in a payment plan.

 Enrollment in the payment plan will not result in the removal of any financial obligation hold.

 Only students with a minimum unpaid balance of $300.00 may enroll in a payment plan.